escience-academy/lesson-testing/_episodes/05-pytest.md

 more dots.
 Each passing test is a small, satisfying reward for having written quality scientific software.
 Now that you know how to write tests, let's go into what can go wrong.

+> Output from functions when running pytest
+>
+> Pytest suppresses all output from your tested functions: it ignores stdout, and tests for the return values from functions.
+If you do want to see output during testing, use the `-s` option.
+{: .callout}

+> Running a specifc test
+>
+> During development, you may not want to run all tests all the time.
+> Sometimes, you are just developing a new test, which is the only test you want to run.
+> `pytest` takes a `-k` option with an argument that is a case-insenstive string, which is matched to the file or function name.
+> For example, `pytest -k float` will only run the `test_float` test.
+{: .callout}

 {% include links.md %}